aaron-grau/curic/ruby/homeworks/questions/mancala/README.md

 The gist:
 * To play, create a new instance of `Mancala` and call `play` to kick things off.
 * `Mancala#play` calls `#take_turn` alternating players until the game is `#won?`
-* `Mancala#take_turn` encapsulates the trickier logic of the game - it relies on the **return value** of `Board#make_move` to determine whether the turn is over or not.
-If the turn is *not* over yet, it relies on that return value to know if it should prompt the current player for the next starting cup or if the current player ended on a cup that already had stones in it (in which case, the game automatically plays the next turn, since the rules dictate that a player must then pick up the stones in that cup in that scenario).
+* `Mancala#take_turn` encapsulates the trickier logic of the game.
+It relies on the **return value** of `Board#make_move` to determine whether the turn is over or not.
+  - If the player ends in their own cup, the return value should be `:prompt`, the turn is *not* over yet, and `Mancala#take_turn` should prompt the current player for the next starting cup
+  - If the current player ends on a cup that already has stones in it, the return value should be the `ending_cup_idx` and the game automatically plays the next turn, since the rules dictate that a player must then pick up the stones in that cup.
+  - If the current player ends on an empty cup (that now has one stone in it), the return value should be `:switch`. `Mancala#take_turn` will then switch players and repeat the process until someone has won.
-  * Our `Board` class houses this logic because the next turn is determined by the board's state after interacting with the player.
+  + Our `Board` class houses this logic because the next turn is determined by the board's state after interacting with the player.
-  * This isn't the *only* way to do implement this logic.
-There are many ways one could implement this game.
-The specs are here to guide you through our implementation outlined above.

 **NB:**
  + Run `bundle install` to make sure you're using the correct version of RSpec!